 Note that the vent percentages represent the way I set the vents at the time indicated.

 Rest & Serve The Short Ribs

-Photo 16 shows how the short ribs looked coming out of the Weber Smokey Mountain Cooker after 8 hours of cooking.
+The first photo above shows how the short ribs looked coming out of the Weber Smokey Mountain Cooker after 8 hours of cooking.
 Tent the short ribs with foil and let the meat rest for 15-30 minutes before serving.
-I served these short ribs with barbecued beans, cole slaw and cornbread muffins with cinammon honey butter (Photo 17).
-You can see how tender and moist the meat was in Photo 18 and just how big those bones were in Photo 19.
+I served these short ribs with barbecued beans, cole slaw and cornbread muffins with cinnamon honey butter.
+You can see how tender and moist the meat was in the third photo and just how big those bones were in the fourth photo.

 My dinner guest loved the results!
 He and I critiqued the meat and filled-out the cooking log results together: “Dark, crusty appearance.
 Small smoke ring.
 Tender as a mother’s love, almost fall off the bone.
 Moist meat, smoky flavor but not too much.
 Rub was just the right balance of salt and pepper.
 Best enjoyed with beer and friend.”

 I hope you’ll give beef chuck short ribs a try in your Weber Smokey Mountain Cooker.
 Just add beer and friend for a great meal!